4 Gross primary production and photosynthesis

 The closing of stomates and the reduction of stomatal conductance \(g_s\) under dry conditions prevents plants from dangerous desiccation.
 However, a reduced \(g_s\) also leads to a reduction in CO2 diffusion into leaves and thus a reduction of photosynthetic CO2 assimilation.
 Hence, plants have to balance a trade-off between carbon gain and the risk of desiccation.
 A complete stomatal closure under moderately dry conditions (low soil moisture, high VPD) may be safe in terms of desiccation avoidance but comes at an excessive cost in terms of foregone CO2 uptake (and similarly vice-versa).
 An optimal strategy must lie somewhere in between these extreme strategies.

-Observations of leaf and ecosystem fluxes CO2 and water vapour fluxes document how stomatal conductance responds to increasing VPD and decreasing soil moisture.
+Observations of leaf and ecosystem fluxes CO2 and water vapor fluxes document how stomatal conductance responds to increasing VPD and decreasing soil moisture.
 Figure 4.12 shows this for measurements taken at the ecosystem-level, quantifying the canopy stomatal conductance (denoted by an uppercase \(G_s\)), representative for the collective behaviour of all leaves in the canopy.
 Three important aspects of this relationship stand out.
 First, \(G_s\) declines in response to VPD in a non-linear fashion (high sensitivity to VPD at low VPD, lower sensitivity towards higher VPD).
 Second, there is an interaction between the effect of VPD and soil moisture.
 Under conditions of dry soils, \(G_s\) is reduced compared to wet soils, given the same VPD.
-Third, at the most moist site (Figure 4.12 a), \(G_s\) under moist conditions (moist soils, low VPD) is highest but declines most rapidly with VPD.
+Third, at the moistest site (Figure 4.12 a), \(G_s\) under moist conditions (moist soils, low VPD) is highest but declines most rapidly with VPD.

 Figure 4.12: Response of canopy conductance (ecosystem-level aggregate stomatal conductance) to soil and air drying at four different sites (a-d) that differ in average aridity.
 Soil moisture levels are represented by colors of circles.
 DI in each panel’s title is the site’s dryness index calculated as the ratio of potential evapotranspiration over precipitation.
 Figure from Novick et al. (2016).